The Macroeconomic Effects of Corporate Tax Reforms: Theoretical Framework

 \section{Theoretical Framework}

-This section introduces the theoretical framework and documents its ability to explain the empirical evidence presented in \autoref{TCJA17}.
-To illustrate the main mechanism, I introduce a frictionless ``baseline model'', which is essentially a two-sector neoclassical growth model augmented with tax policy.
-Despite its simplicity, the model can rationalize the qualitative response of macroeconomic and c-corporate variables to the TCJA-17. \\ I then enrich the baseline model to improve its quantitative fit, and use this ``extended model'' to assess the relative importance of the TCJA-17's two main corporate tax provisions: the tax rate cut and bonus depreciation.
+This section introduces the theoretical framework and documents its ability to explain the empirical evidence presented so far.
+To illustrate the proposed mechanism in a clear way, I extend a workhorse neoclassical growth model with pass-through business (modeled as an additional sector), and tax depreciation policy.
+Despite its simplicity, the model can predict the qualitative response of macroeconomic and c-corporate variables to the TCJA-17 documented in the previous section.
+I then extend this two-sector neoclassical growth model with endogenous labor supply, a more flexible CES aggregator of consumption across the two sectors, and variable capital utilization, and use this more flexible model to perform policy experiments.